With EU help, Taiwan gets rare win in China naming dispute

 No EU member states have diplomatic ties with Taiwan and the EU itself tends to keep a low profile when it comes to Taiwan, wary of upsetting China, its second largest trading partner.

+In Beijing, Chinese foreign ministry spokesman Wang Wenbin said Taiwan was an inalienable part of Chinese territory.

+"Cities in the Taiwan region certainly should be listed as Chinese," he told reporters.

-The Global Covenant says its mission is to "galvanise climate and energy action across cities worldwide", representing a population of over 800 million.
+The Global Covenant says its mission is to "galvanise climate and energy action across cities worldwide".
 The only Chinese city it lists as a member is Hong Kong.

 ((ben.blanchard@thomsonreuters.com;))